-A director who vacillates, gives mixed signals or is not being able to make a decision at a crucial time can result in production paralysis.
+A director who vacillates, gives mixed signals or is not being able to make a decision at a crucial time can bring about production paralysis.

 In large-scale productions everyone is typically working under pressure.
-Directors must be able to control their own tension and anxiety while being sensitive to the differing abilities and temperaments of talent and crew not an easy task when they have responsibility for everything.
+Directors must be able to control their own tension and anxiety while being sensitive to the differing abilities and temperaments of talent and crew.

 A heavy-handed approach with the wrong person can temporarily destroy that person's effectiveness and turn a bad situation into a disaster.
 Conversely, a mealy-mouthed approach that elicits no respect or leadership ability can be just as bad.

 Put another way, a director's job is not to dictate but to clearly and effectively guide.

 The director's first job in a medium to large production will be to fill out a Facilities Request Form.
 Production facilities typically have forms tailored to their own needs and equipment.

 Noted on this form will be the production and rehearsal dates and times, studio space needed, personnel required, and the number of cameras, video recorders and mics needed.